mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 ## 1. Support key validator

-We offer a priority support service to our MUI X premium customers: their queries get an expedited response within 24 hours.
+We offer a priority support service to our MUI X Premium customers: their queries get an expedited response within 24 hours.
 They share their issue through a Priority Support template in our repository where they're directed to validate their license key, and once it's validated, the 24-hour countdown starts.

 <a href="https://tools-public.mui.com/prod/pages/validateSupport">